martinconnarty/honeypotter/README.md

 A flexible and configurable HTTP honeypot server designed to mimic various web services and log all interactions.

 It is designed more for bots that are scanning than it is to trick a human, to do this we would need to host a variety of JS/CSS files etc which could without careful implementation lead to security issues of its own.

 ## Future Plan

 - Test for vulnerabilities in this tool itself!
+Although, as a honeypot it would be advisable to treat this as something which will get pwned.

 - I want to add more config files that more accurately imitate the behaviours of various services.